 In the classroom and in practice, students have an opportunity to observe, apply, analyze, and practice processes and skills relevant to nursing informatics.
 The Nursing Informatics concentration stresses the development of leadership in nursing.

 Graduates of the MSN Nursing Informatics Nurse Specialty Role are eligible for the Nursing Informatics Certification Exam, offered by the American Nurses Credentialing Center (ANCC) and prepared for the theoretical components of the Certified Professional in Healthcare Information & Management Systems (CAHIMS) or Certified Professional in Healthcare Information & Management Systems (CPHIMS), offered by Healthcare Information and Management Systems (HIMMS).
-(Note: visit the ANCC website at www.nursecredentialing.org and HIMSS website at www.himss.org for eligibility requirements)
+(Note: Visit the ANCC and HIMSS websites for eligibility requirements.)

 Career opportunities for graduates of this specialty are numerous.
 Informatics nurses are involved in practice, education, research, administration, and consultation and can work in public, private, or corporate settings.
 The Nursing Informatics concentration stresses the development of leadership in nursing.